ardanlabs/python-go/sqlite/README.md

 171 }
 ```

 Listing 10 shows how we run the server.
 On line 148 we use the `DB_FILE` environment variable to know the location of the database file.
 If it doesn't exist, SQLite will create it.
-On 154 we create the global database `db`.
+On line 154 we create the global database `db`.
 On lines 160 to 170 we set the HTTP server routing and start the HTTP server.

 **Listing 11: imports**
 ```